12 SEO TIPS THAT WILL HELP YOU IMPROVE GOOGLE RANK IN 2022

 Tip 3: Outwit the Competition with Content

-When you’re trying to outrank your competition it helps to understand what content is driving traffic and social shares.
-Tools like, SEMrush, BuzzSumo and others will allow you to see what kind of content is generating traffic for your competition.
+When you’re trying to outrank your competition, it helps to understand what content is driving traffic and social shares.
+Tools like SEMrush, BuzzSumo, and others will allow you to see what content generates traffic for your competition.
 While it is never a good idea to rip off someone else’s work, you can look at who else is ranking for what you want to rank for and improve on what they’ve done.
-Our blog post titled Competitor Analysis with SEMrush has a great step by step on this process.
+Our blog post titled Competitor Analysis with SEMrush has a great step-by-step on this process.

 When evaluating your content against that of the competition, don’t think that it’s only about writing more copy than they have.
 Look for opportunities to improve your content in ways the competition has not.
 This could mean adding a supplemental infographic or adding some embedded audio, it might mean having a downloadable checklist or guide that is offered with your content.
-The objective here is to outdo the content of the competition so that your piece is more relevant noteworthy.
+The objective here is to outdo the competition’s content so that your piece is more relevant and noteworthy.

 Tip 4: Improve the Quality of Your Content